MuHIUDDIn98/Software-testing-handbook/README.md

 ---

 > 🎯 **Conclusion**: Good testing aims to reduce all three — errors, defects, and failures — while also minimizing false positives and negatives.
 Like perfecting a recipe, quality takes attention to detail and careful testing.

+---

+## 1.7 Testing’s Contributions to Success 🏆

+Testing isn't just about finding bugs at the end; it's a vital partner in success throughout the development lifecycle!
+Here’s how early and continuous tester involvement makes a huge difference:

+* **🤝 Testers + Requirements/User Stories:**
+    * When testers participate in requirements reviews, they bring a unique perspective, helping to identify and remove defects (like ambiguity or untestable points) **before** any code is written.
+This dramatically **reduces the risk** of developing incorrect or untestable features.

+* **🧠 Testers + System Designers:**
+    * Close collaboration between testers and designers fosters a shared understanding.
+This early insight **lowers the risk** of fundamental design flaws and allows for the **identification and planning of tests** much earlier in the process.

+* **💻 Testers + Developers:**
+    * When testers work closely with developers during coding, it creates a powerful feedback loop.
+This shared understanding **reduces the risk of defects** appearing in both the code itself and the tests designed for it.

+* **✅ Testers + Pre-Release Verification & Validation:**
+    * As the crucial final quality check, testers verifying and validating the software before release provides essential assurance.
+This **increases the likelihood** that the software truly meets stakeholder needs and satisfies all requirements, paving the way for a successful launch.

+---

+**In short:** Involving testers early and often is key to building quality in, reducing risk, and ensuring the final product is a success!

+---